Mental health during pregnancy and after your baby is born

 Sometimes stress can become too hard to handle.
 But when you're looking after a baby or toddler, it's important to take action to relieve stress.

 Having a few relaxation techniques can help you focus on your child's safety.

+- Arrange time for a rest.
 Feeling tired or trapped can make stress feel even worse.
 See if you can arrange set times when your partner or a family member can take over the baby care and you can have a rest or get some exercise.

+- Have tricks to deal with stress.
 Stressful events are going to happen.
 But if you already have a strategy in place to deal with them, it'll be a real help.
 Taking deep breaths and counting to 10 is a favourite but you could also go for a walk or get some fresh air.

-Music can be one of the best ways to change your mood straight away.
+- Put on some music.
+That can be one of the best ways to change your mood straight away.
 So you could make sure your baby is in a safe place where they can't come to any harm, go into another room and listen to one of your favourites to give yourself a short break.

+- See what others do.
 Talk to other people about how they handle stressful situations.
 They might have a solution that could work for you too.
 Remember, it's okay to experience stress and frustration, you're not alone.
 It's all part of bringing up children.

 Bonding with your baby